Updated: Jul 11

 CBD is not a substitute for disease-modifying treatment for inflammatory arthritis.
-Patients who are interested in trying CBD should first talk to the health care provider who treats their arthritis before trying CBD.
-Together, they can review what has worked or not worked in the past, whether there are other options to try first, how to do a trial run, what to watch for and when to return for a follow-up visit to evaluate the results.
+Patients interested in CBD should first talk to the health care provider who treats their arthritis before trying CBD.
+Together, they can review what has worked or not worked in the past, whether there are other options to try first, how to do a trial run, what to watch for, and when to return for a follow-up visit to evaluate the results.
 Keep a symptom and dose diary to track effects.
-Quality CBD products can be expensive, especially when used for prolonged periods.
-To avoid wasting money, be completely sure that the product is truly having a positive effect on symptoms.
+Quality CBD products can be expensive, mainly when used for prolonged periods.
+To avoid wasting money, be sure that the product positively affects symptoms.

 What type of product should I consider?
 CBD-based products can be taken orally, applied to the skin, or inhaled.
 There are pros and cons to each.

-By mouth. #CBD that is swallowed, whether in capsules, food or liquid, is absorbed through the digestive tract.
-Absorption is slow and dosing is tricky due to the delayed onset of effect (one to two hours), unknown effects of stomach acids, recent meals, and other factors.
+By mouth. #CBD swallowed, whether in capsules, food, or liquid, is absorbed through the digestive tract.
+Absorption is slow, and dosing is tricky due to the delayed onset of effect (one to two hours), unknown effects of stomach acids, recent meals, and other factors.

-Capsules can work for daily use after a safe, effective capsule dose has been established.
+Capsules can work for daily use after establishing a safe, effective capsule dose.
 Experts discourage taking CBD via edibles, like gummies and cookies, because dosing is unreliable, and they are appealing to children but do not come in childproof containers.
 Like any medicine, edibles should be secured out of sight and reach of children.

 CBD can also be absorbed directly into the bloodstream by holding liquid from a spray or tincture (a liquid dosed by a dropper) under the tongue (sublingual) for 60 to 120 seconds.
-The taste may not be pleasant.
-The effects may be felt within 15 to 45 minutes.
+The taste may not be pleasant, and the effects may be felt within 15 to 45 minutes.

 On the skin.
-Topical products, like lotions and balms, are applied to the skin over a painful joint.
-Whether these products deliver CBD below the skin is unknown.
-Topical products may also include common over-the-counter ingredients such as menthol, capsaicin, or camphor, making it difficult to determine if a positive effect is due to the CBD or another ingredient.
+Topical products, like lotions and balms, are applied to the skin over a painful joint; whether these products deliver CBD below the skin is unknown.
+Topical products may also include common over-the-counter ingredients such as menthol, capsaicin, or camphor, making it difficult to determine if a positive effect is due to CBD or another element.

 Inhaled.
-CBD can be inhaled via a vaporizing, or vape, pen.
-However, inhalation of vapor oils and chemical byproducts carry unknown risks, particularly for people with #inflammatory arthritis.
-For this reason and because the Centers for Disease Control and Prevention is investigating vaping in association with widespread hospitalizations and deaths from severe pulmonary disease, vaping is not recommended.
+CBD can be inhaled via a vaporizing or vape pen.
+However, inhalation of vapor oils and chemical byproducts carries unknown risks, particularly for people with #inflammatory arthritis.
+For this reason, vaping is not recommended because the Centers for Disease Control and Prevention is investigating vaping in association with widespread hospitalizations and deaths from severe pulmonary disease.

 How much CBD should I use?
 While there are no established clinical guidelines, the medical experts consulted by the Arthritis Foundation recommend the following for adults: